itzdaniel483/NexusAdmin/DOCKER.md

 - **Redeploy** the application for changes to take effect
 - **Recommended**: Keep application running on internal port 3000 and use Dokploy's port mapping (e.g., External 80 -> Internal 3000)

+### Locked Out?
+(Auth Mode Issues)
+If you enabled SSO/Zero Trust but can't login:
+1. Add environment variable: `AUTH_MODE=local`
+2. **Redeploy** the application
+3. This forces the panel back to "Username/Password" mode.

 ### Frontend Can't Connect to Backend

 **Verify environment variables**: